tangodata/draft.tangoandchaos/source/pages/02/02_14_quick.md

 ---
-title: Tango and soccer
+title: Tango and soccer | 2005
+navtitle: Quick Feet
 chapter: '02'
 slug: 14_quickfeet
+parent: 01_secrets
 nick: 14quick_feet
 date: 2005-04-14
 ---

-## Quick Feet
+# Quick Feet

 Tango and also soccer are a little like basketball in some of the inner city neighborhoods in the U.S., because there was a time when they were almost the only forms of recreation available to many young men.
 And in the working class barrios of Buenos Aires, there is still a strong connection between soccer and tango.
 The streets and vacant lots of BsAs are full of kids kicking soccer balls around, and there are large _fútbol_ stadiums everywhere in the city.
 A friend who is with the San Lorenzo Fútbol Club told me that Buenos Aires has an incredible 18 professional teams, which is about equal to all of the _fútbol_ teams in most European countries.
 So it’s natural that the quick feet and natural balance of many great tango dancers were developed on the _canchas de fútbol_ in the BsAs neighborhoods.